 A Lower Thermostat Setting Will Cool My Home Faster

-This common air conditioning myth has been around for a long time.
+This common air conditioning myth has been around a long time.
 Setting the thermostat really low won’t cool your home any faster.
 An AC works equally hard no matter what the thermostat setting is, so it’s best to choose the exact temperature you want.

 Leave the Temperature Setting the Same to Save Money

 There are times you don’t need it as warm or cool, so this is wrong.
 You can lower your energy bill substantially by setting the temperature a few degrees higher when away.
 Keep it as close to 78℉ as possible when home.
 Every degree counts.

 Thermostat placement isn’t often strongly considered.
 It should of course be where you can reach it.
 But the best location is on an interior wall, unobstructed by furniture, away from windows, doorways, skylights and, most importantly, direct sunlight.